Complexity equals anything for multi-horizon black holes

-Notably, this circumvents the limitation of the CV conjecture, whose result, for black holes with more than one horizon, is confined to the region between the outermost two horizons.
-In terms of the codimensional-zero gravitational observables, we use the physical characteristics of different gravitational observables to successfully distinguish different regions for the black hole interior.
-At last, we generalize our framework to accommodate black hole solutions with an arbitrary number of horizons.
+Importantly, this circumvents the limitation of the CV conjecture, whose result, for black holes with more than one horizon, is confined to the region between the outermost two horizons.
+In terms of the codimension-zero gravitational observables, we show that the corresponding extremal region can also extend into the spacetime region inside the third horizon, provided the outer curvature of its upper boundary is sufficiently large.
+Moreover, by exploiting the distinct physical characteristics of different gravitational observables, we are able to successfully distinguish the various black hole interiors. } At last, we generalize our framework to accommodate black hole solutions with an arbitrary number of horizons.
 This extension highlights the robustness of the “complexity equals anything” proposal and its potential as a general diagnostic tool for probing the internal structure of black holes with complex horizon structure.